trapperkreeper/Project1/readme.md

 ### Questions

-What are some insights related to the language dependency of games?
+1. What are some insights related to the language dependency of games?
-How have game mechanics evolved or changed in popularity over time?
+2. How have game mechanics evolved or changed in popularity over time?
-How much are people playing board games today?
+3. How much are people playing board games today?
-What is the financial incentive to publish boardgames in terms of industry size?
-And how can mechanics, categories and expected future trends assist in making this decision?
+4. What is the financial incentive to publish boardgames in terms of industry size?
+How can mechanics, categories, and expected future trends assist in making this decision?

 ### Findings

-Language Related insights:
+#### Language Dependencies:
-very popular games are significantly language dense (extensively) but not fully. followed by lang that are not dependent not language dependent being produced and endures as a trend A small % of games being produced use extensive amount (13% in 2020s and 17% 2020's) although there is preference for them among the top ranking.
+* Very popular games are significantly language dense (extensively) but not fully, followed by games that are not dependent.

+* There's an increasing trend of games that are not language dependent being produced, increasing sharply starting in the 1990s.

+* A small percentage of games being produced were extensively language dependent (13% in 2020s and 17% 2020s) although there is preference for them among the top-ranking games.

-There is room for creators that are focusing on games requiring extensive language in order to play.
+* There is room for creators that are focusing on games requiring extensive language dependency in order to play.

-Not dependent seems to always remain popular across the board.
+* Not dependent seems to always remain popular across the board.

+#### Mechanics:
-Mechanics have not changed too much overtime in terms of which ones are the most used.
-The only notable change is the rise of the solo gamer mechanic which has jumped significantly over the past 5 years, to the point that boardgame publishers would do well to keep in mind as a selling point for new releases if they include a solo mode.
+* Mechanics have not changed too much over time in terms of which ones are the most used.

+* The few notable changes include the rise of solo play modes and cooperative games, and a decline in the roll-and-move mechanic.

+#### Playtime:
-In terms of average board game playtime, the trend as well as future forecast is trending higher.
-Even discounting the outlier because of the COVID-19 pandemic, the trend after has still continued increasing compared to the years before the pandemic signifying that board games are still a very large pastime for people.
+* In terms of average board game playtime, the trend as well as future forecast is trending higher.
+Even discounting the outliers because of the COVID-19 pandemic, the trend after has still continued increasing compared to the years before the pandemic, signifying that board games are still a very large pastime for people.

+#### Market:
-There is significant financial incentive for board games to be an industry where people may want to invest.
+* There is significant financial incentive for board games to be an industry where people may want to invest.

-The revenue is expected to double over the next 6 years.
+* The revenue is expected to double over the next 6 years.

 ## Methodology